romaleev/esanum-task/README.md

 `npm run update` Update libraries to the latest versions

+## Improvements

+- Use hash instead of uid for normalization

+- Use url query or local storage persistent state

 ## API Endpoints

 - **`POST /api/upload`**: Upload an MP4 file for conversion

 - **`GET /api/status/:jobId`**: Get real-time status of conversion

 - **`GET /api/gif/:jobId.gif`**: Retrieve the generated GIF